ovh/docs/pages/cloud/private-cloud/nsx-09-configure-loadbalancing/guide.en-gb.md

 ![06 Add virtual Server 03](images/06-add-virtual-server03.png){.thumbnail}

-Your virtual server is active if you connect from a machine that uses a segment on a Ggateways of type **Tier****-1 gGateways** with this URL http://192.168.102.3, the Load Balancer will connect to one of the two virtual machines configured in your group.
+Your virtual server is active if you connect from a machine that uses a segment on a gateways of type **Tier****-1 gGateways** with this URL http://192.168.102.3, the Load Balancer will connect to one of the two virtual machines configured in your group.

 ### Add NAT rule